vantuan88291/WebRTCdemoAndroid/README.md

 All lib in ```dependencies.gradle```

-To use socket demo, clone project and setup node server: https://github.com/vantuan88291/SocketServer
+To use socket for signal Server, clone project and setup node server: https://github.com/vantuan88291/WebRTCsignalServer